tenq/bojler/README.md

 ## Bugs and feature requests 🕷️
 If you find a bug or need new feature please open a [new issue](https://github.com/Slicejack/bojler/issues) and we will discuss about it.

+## How to contribute ? 🛠️
+You can review the [guidelines for contributing](https://github.com/Slicejack/bojler/blob/master/CONTRIBUTING) to this repository [here](https://github.com/Slicejack/bojler/blob/master/CONTRIBUTING).

+## Change Log
+All notable changes to this project will be documented in [CHANGELOG file](https://github.com/Slicejack/bojler/blob/master/CHANGELOG).

 ## Credits
 Special thanks to: